noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - high performance persistent network attached block storage for EC2 instances
 - enables you to create loosely coupled reusable & configurable EC2 storage
+- for both throughput and transaction intensive workloads at any scale.

 ## my thoughts